MattLatt/gdal_rename/README.md

 ------------------------------------------------------------------------------

-The goal of this application is to allow the user to rename a dataset regarding the geographic metadatas (i.e.: CRS coordinates) with some formating options (Prefix, suffix, separator, zero left padding, digit numbers).
+The goal of this application is to allow the user to rename a dataset regarding the geographic metadatas (i.e.: coordinates) with some formating options (Prefix, suffix, separator, zero left padding, numbers of digits, ...).
 It was originaly designed to be used on tiled datasets (as aerial orthophotos splited in 1 sq km tiles for example) to add a prefix or the zero left padding for sorting purpose.

-It is renaming one file at a time (the last parameter),so you'll have to use "for file" batch command on windows or "find" shell command on linux to rename all the files of a folder.
+It is renaming one file at a time (the last parameter),so you'll have to use command like "for file" on windows batch or "find" on linux shell to rename all the files of a folder.

 This repository contain only the cpp file, you can find a full Visual Studio 2010